mia-care/documentation/docs/p4samd/handbook/verification.md

 For each test suite, the following information is shown:

 - **Title**: Name of the test suite.
-- **Execution Mode**: Automatic or manual, strictly tied to the nature of the associated tests.
+- **Execution Mode**: Automatic or manual, strictly tied to the Execution Mode of the associated tests.
 - **Tests**: Number of tests included in the suite.
 - **Last Execution**: Status and date of the last execution.